 Do not transfer S Corporation stock or IRC Section 1244 stock to an LLC without consulting your tax advisor.
 S corporation stock should generally be transferred to an intentional grantor trust such as your revocable living trust.

-Professional Corporation stock cannot be transferred to an LLC.
+Professional Corporation stock cannot be transferred to an

 Other small corporation stock can be transferred to an LLC.
 Use a stock power or assignment like that mentioned above for other corporate stocks.